-If there is no AFC.TAB table in the TNC:\table directory, the control uses a fixed control setting for the teachin cut.
+If there is no AFC.TAB table in the TNC:\table directory, the control uses a permanently defined, internal control setting for the teach-in cut.
 If, alternatively, a tool-dependent reference power value exists, the control uses it immediately.
 HEIDENHAIN recommends using the AFC.TAB table in order to ensure safe and well-defined operation.